Amr-Omar-Ahmed/Image-Filter-Nodejs_Service/README.md

 Just make a GET request to {{HOST}}/filteredimage?image_url={{image_url}} and provide image_url as a query parameter.

 You will get Response with the filtered image with status code 200

+Example:
+Make a GET Req for: http://udacity-image-filter-service-dev.us-east-1.elasticbeanstalk.com/filteredimage?image_url=https://fakeimg.pl/1000/

+you will have a response with a filtered image